sentenial/developer-docs/pages/prodOpenBanking/ob_selfsetupoverview.md

 1. Use [Retrieve Payment](ob_retrievepayment.html) to determine the final payment status, if required (an optional step) or, alternatively, use Webhooks.

 ## merchantPostAuthUrl handling
-The mercahnt merchantPostAuthUrl is sent as follows
+The merchant merchantPostAuthUrl is sent as follows

 The payload of this request that you need to process includes:
     * **Headers** e.g. `ContentType: x-www-form-urlencoded`